RobinCamarasa/RobinCamarasa.github.io/content/posts/pass-a-free-password-manager.md

 img: /lock.png
 ---

-For all those years, my friends and colleagues used to make fun of people's digital security: "People are stupid.
+For many years, my friends and colleagues used to make fun of people's digital security: "People are stupid.
 They use 12345678 as their main password."
 I was smiling and nodding, but deep down, I knew that having a [pawned mail address](https://haveibeenpwned.com/) and the same weak password on dozens of websites would not make me a poster boy for personal data security.
 I felt guilty about it, but I never really had the motivation to dive into it.
 However, one day, a colleague gave me the push I needed.
 We were at the coffee machine, and he explained to me that the Dutch government might create a law that makes employees responsible for the safety of their passwords.
 Losing my personal data really sucked, but losing my job and potentially being sued was too much of a risk.
 I had to do something and find a decent password manager!

 ## Wish list